top of page

 CURRICULUM

-Students are welcome to register for the full-day program or choose individual courses to take for any given semester.
-Below is a list of our course options and the curriculum that will be covered for each one.
+Below is a list of our courses and the curriculum that will be covered for each one.

 Halacha Course: